ShibiesTreats/SHIBIES/README.md

 Decentralized community MEME-Token project

 All Shibas <3 TREATS!

-   Finally the long hunger will come to an end!
-   The most delicious TREATS that the best INUs deserve.
-   We are SHIBIES a very yummy and experimental decentralized community MEME Treat Token Project for all hungry SHIBA INUs.
+   We are SHIBIES a very yummy and experimental decentralized community building project for all hungry SHIBA INUs.
-   We celebrate this big ascent of Shiba Inu Token and surprise the community with our tasty TREATS.
+   We celebrate this big ascent of Shiba Inu Token and surprise the community with our TREATS token.
-   Over 50% of TREATS will burned and 40% will be distributed 1:1 to every SHIB and AKITA holder except exchanges and big holder.
+   Over 50% of TREATS will burned and 40% will be distributed 2:1 to every SHIB and AKITA holder except exchanges and big holder.
-   The small rest will be used for charities and promotion.
+   The small rest will be used for charities, promotion and liquidity.
-   New unique delicacies from SHIBIES will primarily go to TREATS holder!
-   Because SHIBAs love our TREATS so much, the supply is reduced with each transaction. and every holder gets fully automatically rewards but on Ethereum only!
-   We almost love Ethereum like Shibas.
+   TREATS is a deflationary token on Ethereum with a amount based fee which is completely redistributed to TREATS holders.
+   On Polygon TREATS has no transaction fee and no rewards.
    The best you HODL TREATS for ever, so that your Shiba never has to go hungry again!

    Because the very high Ethereum gas fees, we distribute our TREATS via Polygon/Matic Network!